Lee Greenwood to perform at concert for Donald Trump's inauguration

 The Presidential Inaugural Committee has previously announced three other acts for the celebrations surrounding the inaugural: The Radio City Rockettes, the Mormon Tabernacle Choir and 16-year-old "America's Got Talent" star Jackie Evancho.

 An insider told CNNMoney that Trump's inauguration committee held several meetings with talent executives in D.C. after Christmas in an effort to secure additional performers.
-And one of the sources source said "major announcements" regarding the lineup could come as soon as this week.
+And one of the sources said "major announcements" regarding the lineup could come as soon as this week.

 A spokesperson for the Presidential Inaugural Committee declined to comment.